 The following are some frequently asked questions about bankruptcy.
 These FAQs are provided for informational purposes only and do not constitute legal advice.
-Please contact us to schedule a consultation with one of our experienced bankruptcy attorneys to answer any additional questions about bankruptcy and to help determine if bankruptcy is the best financial strategy in your situation.
+Please contact us to schedule a consultation with one of our experienced Fort Collins bankruptcy lawyer to answer any additional questions about bankruptcy and to help determine if bankruptcy is the best financial strategy in your situation.

 This is one of the most complicated questions about bankruptcy to answer in general terms.
 Qualification depends upon your individual situation, household income and living expenses.
 If your income is above the average family income, you will have to pass what’s called a “means test”.
 This test determines if you are financially eligible for bankruptcy and, if so, which type.
 Kurtis Loomis and Jason Greene are experts in analyzing your individual financial circumstances and helping you determine whether bankruptcy is your best option.

 IF I DECLARE BANKRUPTCY, WILL I EVER BE ABLE TO GET CREDIT AGAIN?

 You can start rebuilding your credit right after filing a bankruptcy petition.
 Many people find that their credit actually improves after bankruptcy and are often offered credit again.
 When this happens, it’s often a good idea to apply for a credit card and use it responsibly.

 SHOULD I ATTEMPT TO SETTLE MY DEBTS RATHER THAN FILING BANKRUPTCY?